jwbuurlage/jwbuurlage.github.io/content/blog/ctp-programmer-category.md

 Let us build the 'Word' functor from the ground up.
 We use a concept called a 'cons-list', with which we define a word over an alphabet recursively as being either

-- empty
-- or a letter followed by a word
+1. a letter followed by a word
+1. empty

 ```scala
 enum Word[+A]:
     case Cons(x: A, xs: Word[A])
     case Nil
 ```

+(The syntax `+A` indicates a 'contravariant type', which we will not discuss here yet)

 We have two possible ways of constructing a word (partitioning the possible values of the type):  a word of `A`s is either empty (corresponding to the _constructor_ `Nil`), or that it is the concatenation (corresponding to the _constructor_ `Cons`) of an object of type `A` with another word of `A`s.
 Note the recursive definition.